Risen From the Dead

-8vo, pp. [10], 148, [2, advertisement], with a half-title; a fine copy, uncut in later half calf and marbled boards, rebacked, covers bowed; contemporary ownership inscription to title-page of Charles Moray, later armorial bookplate of the House of Abercairny (the Moray family seat).
+8vo, pp. [10], 148, [2 (advertisement, blank)], with half-title; a fine copy, uncut in later half calf with marbled sides; rebacked, covers bowed; contemporary ownership inscription of Charles Moray to title, later armorial bookplate of the House of Abercairny (the Moray family seat).

 £200